 Slaybaugh engages in programs to broaden the pool of those with access to entrepreneurial activities.
 For example, she is on the advisory board for LabStart and founded the Nuclear Innovation Bootcamp.

-Rachel received a BS in Nuclear Engineering from Penn State where she served as a licensed nuclear reactor operator.
-She went on to the University of Wisconsin–Madison to earn an MS and a PhD in Nuclear Engineering and Engineering Physics along with a certificate in Energy Analysis and Policy.
-In her down time, Rachel likes to bike, dance, and sit around and talk about things.
+Rachel received a BS in Nuclear Engineering from Penn State, where she served as a licensed nuclear reactor operator.
+She went on to the University of Wisconsin–Madison to earn an MS and a PhD in Nuclear Engineering and Engineering Physics, along with a certificate in Energy Analysis and Policy.
+In her downtime, Rachel likes to dance, hike, and sit around and talk about things.

 To align the nuclear sector with the broader Justice40 initiative, federal policies should center communities and address past injustices

 Recommendations for advanced nuclear technologies as part of the U.S. climate change response